namitjuneja/khan_educatrium/README.md

 A basic implementation of the code structure with variable declaration and a random problem generating on every attempt.

 Question 2
-Makes use of graphie to plot graphs and so simple calculations
+Makes use of graphie to plot graphs and do simple calculations

 Question 3
 Makes use of interactive graphie to plot interactive elements and use custom type answer to record and evealuate the solutions